couchbaselabs/CouchChat-iOS/README.md

 ### Build/Install the Couchbase Lite framework

-There are precompiled binary packages of Couchbase Lite, but they are currently (June 2013) not up to date, so the recommended way is to build the Couchbase Lite framework yourself, following [the directions in its wiki](https://github.com/couchbase/couchbase-lite-ios/wiki/Building-Couchbase-Lite#building-the-framework).
+[Download Couchbase Lite for iOS](http://www.couchbase.com/download#cb-mobile) from Couchbase.
+Or if you want to build it from source, follow [the directions in its wiki](https://github.com/couchbase/couchbase-lite-ios/wiki/Building-Couchbase-Lite#building-the-framework).

-Once it is built, copy the output `CouchbaseLite.framework` into the the CouchChat repository's `Frameworks/` folder.
+Copy the `CouchbaseLite.framework` into the the CouchChat repository's `Frameworks/` folder.

 ### Configure the server URL

-Now edit the value of `kServerDBURLString` in `AppDelegate.m` to the public URL of your Sync Gateway's chat database.
+Open CouchChat.xcodeproj, and change the value of `kServerDBURLString` in `AppDelegate.m` to the public URL of your Sync Gateway's chat database.
 This should match the value of the `-personaOrigin` command-line flag given to the Sync Gateway, but with the database name (default is `chat`) appended.
 For example, you might change that line to:

     #define kServerDBURLString http://animal.local:4984/chat